Rhamnus prinoides

 This evergreen spineless Tree may reach 7m high but is often bushy.
-Simple, shiny Leaves are hairless, and the margin may be finely toothed.
-Yellowish green actinomorphic and bisexual Flowers arise on a pedicel and are tiny and 5-merous with reduced petals.
+Simple, shiny Leaves are hairless.
+The margin may be finely toothed.
+Yellowish green actinomorphic and bisexual Flowers each arise on a pedicel, are tiny and 5-merous with reduced petals.
 3 persistent styles are present.
-The small pea sized Fruit is an edible drupe + a persistent cup-shaped calyx & matures to a red and finally to a purple or black.
+Small pea sized Fruit is an edible drupe with a persistent cup-shaped calyx and matures to a red and finally to a purple or black.

 Description